svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 ## Exploring MLR model

 The MLR model has the same `summary()` method as well as the two plots as the MLR results.
-However, in this case `summary()` shows statistics for each type of the available results separately.
+However, in this case, `summary()` shows statistics for each type of the available results separately.

 ```matlab
 summary(mcvt)